joe-irving/xryouth/_posts/Readme.md

 ---
 layout: page
 permalink: /readme/
+title: Read Me
-main_nav_exclude: true
+main_nav_exclude: false
 ---

 Currently no proper support for using .docx files here.
 You should be add files but you'll have to add the settings header.